JuliaQUBO/QUBO.jl/README.md

 Some of the paradigms that stand out for running QUBOs are quantum gate-based optimization algorithms (QAOA and VQE), quantum annealers and hardware-accelerated platforms (Coherent Ising Machines and Simulated Bifurcation Machines).

-## `QUBO.jl` features

-`QUBO.Jl` main features are spreaded into its three subpackages:

-- `ToQUBO.jl`:  reformulate general JuMP problems into the QUBO format.

-- `QUBODrivers.jl`: define a simple interface to connect with these solvers using a [MOI](https://github.com/jump-dev/MathOptInterface.jl)-compliant API.

-- `QUBOTools.jl`:   a set of methods to work with different formats for QUBO.

-More features are available in the documentation.

 ## Quick Start